 FROM "ROCK STAR" TO CHILDREN'S MUSIC PERFORMER

 No, I was never a real rock star! ...But when I was a teenager, a rock star was all I wanted to be.
 Eventually I learned to play the electric guitar and learned to write songs.
 When I hit my 20's I formed a few bands and had a blast.
-Eventually, reality hit and the and lifestyle that I wanted did not match up with that of a rock star's.
+Eventually, reality hit and I realized that the lifestyle that I wanted did not match up with that of a rock star's.
 When I hit my 30's I turned to the acoustic guitar and went solo.
 I made a solo acoustic-rock album.
 A few years later, some the stuff I began writing more and more of wasn't actually "rock" at all.
 It was more like "folk" I suppose.
 I guess you could say I matured. ...I'm using that term loosely here!

 Now, this evolution has continued and has taken me into new territory.
 When I was younger, never in a million years I thought I would do this with my music, however, the big news is, I am recording a Children's Album.
 It all started when I wrote a song for my new baby boy.
 I played it for some other children who thought it was hilarious, which made me want to write more songs and play for more children, so I did. ...A few months and 20 songs later I am gung-ho to make a record and do shows for kids.
 Like they say, kids DO change you.
 So, scratch that idea for my new "adult" album for now.
 Some day I will make the rock album of my teenhood dreams but I'm doing this one first, for the kids, and it's going to be a lot of fun.
 Actually I don't think I've ever had so much fun songwriting.
 I will begin recording soon.
 Stay tuned!
 Cheers, Matt